l2c2technologies/koha-sip-watchdog/README.md

 ---

-## Root cause this addresses
+## Why this script was writte

-The specific failure sequence this script recovers from:
+The specific failure sequence this script helped recover from:

 ```
 logrotate runs at 00:00